SB-169

 Plain Language

-AI tools used for utilization review are categorically prohibited from independently denying, delaying, or modifying a healthcare coverage determination.
-Every adverse determination must be made by a licensed physician or a licensed healthcare professional who is competent to evaluate the specific clinical issues at hand.
-That professional must review and consider the requesting provider's recommendation, the patient's medical history, and the patient's individual clinical circumstances before making the determination.
-This means the AI tool may inform the process, but the final adverse decision must be made by a qualified human clinician — the AI cannot serve as the sole or primary basis for any denial, delay, or modification.
+AI tools used for utilization review are categorically prohibited from independently denying, delaying, or modifying determinations about health care services.
+Every adverse determination must be made by a licensed physician or a licensed healthcare professional with competence in the specific clinical area at issue.
+That human reviewer must consider the requesting provider's recommendation, the patient's medical history, and the individual clinical circumstances before making the adverse determination.
+This is an absolute prohibition on AI-only adverse decisions — not merely a requirement for human review upon appeal.

 Statutory Text